bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 subtitle: "This is an abbreviated request"
 lineNumbers: true
 -->
-**Example Custom Order Products Array**
+**Example custom order products array**

-This is an abbreviated request
+This is an abbreviated request.

 ```json
   "products": [